 Out front, there are people walking around, uncertain, worried, harried.

-“…the pentagon got hit…”
+“…the Pentagon got hit…”

 “…he’s promised this is just the beginning…”

 I’m dubious.
-It seemed too big.
+It seems too big.
 Too unreal.
-I ask Yael, our office manager, if the day is over for us, and after being told it is, I take off walking.
+I ask Yael, our office manager if the day is over for us, and after being told it is, I take off walking.
 The subways are closed, so I know I have to find a way home.
 Walk over the Brooklyn Bridge?
 Grab the Brooklyn Ferry?
 That stops only a few blocks from my new home there.
 I decide that I will go to Strand Books, and see if I can find that copy of “Time and Freewill” by Henri Bergen I’ve been looking for the last three weeks.
-I cross in front of the Bull, and have made it almost to the other side of Broadway at Beaver Street when I stop.
+I cross in front of the Bull and have made it almost to the other side of Broadway at Beaver Street when I stop.
 For some reason, I refuse to listen to myself.
-I knew I have to leave, but instead I turn back.
+I knew I have to leave, but instead, I turn back.
 Why?
 Some sense that this was all just absurd?
 That I was here to do work, and this wasn’t going to stop me?
 A need to be around someone, anyone, I knew?
 Just not to be completely alone with my thoughts?

 I stand for a few minutes with my coworkers, with Yael, Vidya, Rance, and Candice in front of my building.
-Then, we decide to walk around my building right at the end of Broadway and look at the Twin Towers from over top of the entrance to the Brooklyn Battery Tunnel.
+Then, we decide to walk around my building right at the end of Broadway and look at the Twin Towers from over the top of the entrance to the Brooklyn Battery Tunnel.